Summary of the Ancient DNA Research on the Anson Street Ancestors

 We were also able to determine if the Ancestors were born in Africa or instead outside of Africa based on the strontium isotopes signature in their bones and teeth.
 Strontium isotopes reflect a unique geographic signature based on the ground water and food that they were eating.
 The isotope data showed that six Ancestors were born in Africa, while the rest were likely born in Charleston or outside of Africa.
 Most of the Ancestors lived a majority of their lives outside of Africa, as well (i.e., Charleston).
 The only individual who likely passed away shortly after arriving in Charleston was Ganda.

 Initial DNA analysis of the Ancestors focused on the mitochondrial DNA.
 The mitochondrial DNA (mtDNA) is a small piece of DNA that is directly passed from mothers to daughters in each generation, thereby allowing us to learn about the maternal history of the person.
 We found that a majority of the individuals had mtDNAs that are found in contemporary African populations today.
 However, one individual (Coosaw) contained a mtDNA that commonly appears in Native American populations.
-This finding suggests that she had Native American maternal ancestry.
+This finding suggests that they had Native American maternal ancestry.

 In addition, two individuals shared the same mtDNA type.
-This was an adult female (Isi) and a child (Welela), who were buried right next to each other.
+This was an adult female (Isi) and a male child (Welela), who were buried right next to each other.
 This fact may suggest that they shared a mother-child relationship.
 All of the other individuals had different mtDNAs, suggesting that they were not maternally related.

 More information about these findings have been published in the American Journal of Physical (Biological) Anthropology, which can be found here.